gaetansels/windows-server-nerdnest-lab-2/documentation.md

 Select the GLOBAL GROUP you want to add to a DL

-For example the GG_Administratie is part of many DL's
+For example, lets take the GG_boekhouding because is part of many DL's and cross department.
+We will add it to :

 ![something](images/win_lab2_p16.png)